Truth and Reconciliation in Baseball

 Indigenous Community Development Program

-The Indigenous Community Development Program is a new program for 2023.
+The Indigenous Community Development Program was created in 2023.
 The purpose of this program is to connect us with Indigenous communities and deliver baseball programming while also building rapport with local people.
 This program is a result of our strive for Truth and Reconciliation in baseball.

 In 2022, Baseball Manitoba applied for two sport grants, one through the Province of Manitoba's Arts, Culture, and Sport in Community (ACSC) Fund and one through the Canadian Parks and Recreation Association (CPRA).
 We received a grant of $25,000 for Phase 1 of Indigenous community baseball development from the ACSC fund and another $25,000 from the CPRA (Government of Canada funding via the Community Sport for All Initiative) for a total of $50,000.
-All of us at Baseball Manitoba are proud to be a part of this significant investment in sport, and we are currently delivering Phase 1 while also working towards the beginning of Phase 2.
+All of us at Baseball Manitoba are proud to be a part of this significant investment in sport.

 Find more information, including a downloadable info page (English and French versions available), on our Indigenous Community Development Program page